EViasValdez/EViasValdez/README.md

 - Specialized on HTML, CSS, JS, Java, C# / .NET, PHP, SQL and JQuery.
 - The programming softwares I use the most are Visual Studio Code and NetBeans.
 - Other programs include XAMPP (for phpMyAdmin and Apache) and Laravel.
-- Creating new repositories featuring some old documents of the assignature.
+- Ohter repositories feature some works of past assignatures.
 - Files mostly listed in order with most of their respective orders (and dates).
 - Some other documents have been updated for making them compatible with modern engines.
 ## ●│██▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄██│●